LEARNAcademy/Assessments-2018/Week-3.md

  //Googled Answer
+ Properties are passed from outside of component.
+Properties are considered immutable once they set in many application we want our application to update as visitor makes changes to our site.

+ States: We can store data in components by something well know states.
+We can remove and update value of states, according to view changes.

+ Lopez, Lionel.
+React: Quickstart Step-By-Step Guide To Learning React Javascript Library (React.js, Reactjs, Learning React JS, React Javascript, React Programming) (p.
+86).
+Kindle Edition.

 #### 9. Write a paragraph or so about your experience with building tic-tac-toe.
 Some topics to start with might be: things you learned about yourself, concepts from React that stood out to you, something about pair programming (if you paired), or the experience of building something in code from scratch.